UBC-GEOS472-Spring2022/antarctic_expedition_public/README.md

 ## GEOS 472 Final Project
 **Kean Wah Wong, Jamie Lee, Emily Clark, Simen Hennum**

+This is where we will host our maps for final project.
+The submission can be found in our private repository.

 [Name of the map](https://github.com/UBC-GEOS472-Spring2022/antarctic_expedition_public/edit/main/README.md) ->inset link to map here